 Of course, the work never ends.
 In 2019, we’re adding a large chicken barn, reseeding tired pastures and replacing worn fencing.

 And so it goes: constant improvement in service to the animals — our teachers, our friends, and our ambassadors.

 But our history is about more than repairing broken bodies, broken spirits, and broken fencing; it also reflects our growing recognition that a massive societal shift to plant-based living is not only a moral imperative, it’s essential to our very survival.

-Our signature programs — the Tours and Tastings, Compassionate Cuisine, school & youth offerings, and the New Leaf Vegan Mentor Program — have been created to hasten this shift and, today, Catskill Animal Sanctuary is proud to be one of the world’s leading teaching sanctuaries.
+Our signature programs — the Tours and Tastings, Compassionate Cuisine, and Youth Education programs — have been created to hasten this shift and, today, Catskill Animal Sanctuary is proud to be one of the world’s leading teaching sanctuaries.